 Adding to the sour tone, the defeat in a primary election of House Majority Leader Eric Cantor, a Republican, further dampened expectations of Washington passing any significant legislation before the November elections.

 Benchmark U.S. Treasury yields retreated from a one-month high hit early in the session, but prices fell after a 10-year auction.
-The benchmark note was last unchanged in price to yield 2.6367 percent.
+The benchmark note was last down 1/32 in price to yield 2.6403 percent.

-Speculation that the U.S. Federal Reserve could raise interest rates sooner than previously expected has weighed on the euro this week.
+Speculation that the U.S. Federal Reserve could raise interest rates sooner than previously expected has supported the dollar and weighed on the euro this week.

 Oil traders watched the unfolding crisis in Iraq as militants who seized Mosul, the second-biggest city, advanced into an oil refinery town..